Taskmaster® Shredders Play Critical Role In E-Waste Recycling Operation

 The company has only one production line which is at work shredding 24 hours a day, 7 days a week.
 In order to extract

-Getting the component output down to a specific size is very important for their operation.
-In order to extract any remaining metals after shredding, the e-waste must go through a multi-stage size reduction sequence to get down to the required output size.
+the precious metals, the e-waste must go through a multi-stage size reduction sequence to get down to the required output size.

-Glencore wasn’t satisfied with the 4-shaft shredders they were using and were looking for a better solution.
-They were taking too much time to repair, repair costs were excessive and cleaning was required between every production lot, resulting in far too much overall effort, money, and time.
-The solution was the installation of four TASKMASTER® ELECTRONIC WASTE SHREDDERS.
+The company stated they weren’t satisfied with the 4-shaft shredders they were using and were looking for a better solution.
+Those units were taking too much time to repair.
+Repair costs were excessive and cleaning was required between every production lot, resulting in far too much overall effort, money, and time.
+That’s when they turned to Franklin Miller for a solution.

-Glencore purchased four Franklin Miller TASKMASTER Shredders to address vital stages of their shredding process.
-They have two multi-stage size reduction lines running simultaneously, and are operating a TASKMASTER TM3000 and a TASKMASTER TM1600 in each line.
-The e-waste first goes through the larger shredder, a TM3000 with fine-tooth, multi-tooth cutters.
+The company purchased four Franklin Miller TASKMASTER® Shredders to address vital stages of their shredding process.
+They have two dual-stage size reduction lines running simultaneously, with a dual TASKMASTER TM3000 and

-The TASKMASTER® TM3000 is a heavy-duty industrial shredder designed to reduce a high volume of solids with its low speed, high torque design.
-This twin-shaft shredder is suitable for a variety of shredding applications that demand high power, large throat openings and extra heavy-duty construction.
+The heavy duty TASKMASTER TM3000 industrial shredder reduces high volumes of solids with low speed, high torque, dual shaft design.
+This shredder is suitable for a variety of shredding applications that demand high power, large throat openings and extra heavy-duty construction.
 The design of this unit provides effective operation with low noise, sparking, dust or heat rise.
-It has such heavy construction features as 5.5″ heat-treated alloy steel hexagonal shafting, 2″ cam cutters, heavy steel plate and channel body construction and planetary gear drive.
 The unit can rip, tear and shred through a variety of tough solids, reducing the volume for further processing or economical disposal.